Xylella fastidiosa: Taxonomy

+The three X. fastidiosa subspecies by Schaad et al. were outlined in the same 2004 publication.
+Two of them were made valid according to the Prokaryotic Code in 2009.
+No reason was given for not validating the third subspecies, pauca.

+X. taiwanensis affects Pyrus pyrifolia in Taiwan, causing leaf scorch.
+It has not spread to the EU.
+It was originally proposed to be a subspecies of X. f., but the large divergence lead to the proposal of a separate species.

 Pathogen anatomy and disease cycle

 Xylella fastidiosa is rod-shaped, and at least one subspecies has two types of pili on only one pole; longer, type IV pili are used for locomotion, while shorter, type I pili assist in biofilm formation inside their hosts.
 As demonstrated using a PD-related strain, the bacterium has a characteristic twitching motion that enables groups of bacteria to travel upstream against heavy flow, such as that found in xylem vessels.
 It is obligately insect-vector transmitted from xylem-feeding insects directly into xylem, but infected plant material for vegetative propagation (e.g. grafting) can produce mature plants that also have an X. fastidiosa disease.
 In the wild, infections tend to occur during warmer seasons, when insect vector populations peak.
 The bacterium is not seed transmitted, but instead is transmitted through "xylem feed-ing, suctorial homopteran insects such as sharpshooter leafhoppers and spittle bugs" and has been historically difficult to culture (fastidious), as its specific epithet, fastidiosa, reflects.

-X. fastidiosa can be divided into four subspecies that affect different plants and have separate origins. is the most studied subspecies, as it is the causal agent of PD; it is thought to have originated in southern Central America, and also affects other species of plants.
-X. f. multiplex affects many trees, including stone-fruit ones such as peaches and plums, and is thought to originate in temperate and southern North America.
-X. f. pauca is believed to have originated in South America.
-It is the causal agent of citrus variegated chlorosis (CVC) in Brazil and also affects South American coffee crops, causing coffee leaf scorch.
-X. f. sandyi is thought to have originated in the southern part of the United States, and is notable for causing oleander leaf scorch.

 X. fastidiosa has a two-part lifecycle, which occurs inside an insect vector and inside a susceptible plant.
 While the bacterium has been found across the globe, only once the bacterium reaches systemic levels do symptoms present themselves.
-Once established in a new region, X. fastidosa spread is dependent on the obligate transmission by xylem-sap feeding insect.
+Once established in a new region, X. fastidiosa spread is dependent on the obligate transmission by xylem-sap feeding insect.
 Within susceptible plant hosts, X. fastidiosa forms a biofilm-like layer within xylem cells and tracheary elements that can completely block the water transport in affected vessels.